 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

-The stock is currently above critical levels but fluctuates.
+The stock is currently above sustianable levels (MSY) but fluctuates and has declined in past 2 yearrs.
 Currently there are still a lot of young fish due to a good year for survival of juvenile fish in 2011 but in the past year the spawning stock biomass has decreased, (although it is still above MSY levels) High levels of discarding of juvenile and unwanted haddock make it hard to estimate effect of fishing on stock sizes.
 Seafish ecological risk assessment score is 3/5 meaning that there is significant risk for this species.
-According to ICES fishing effort is currently above recommended levels.
+According to ICES fishing effort is currently above recommended levels and has been since 2007, but it is below precautionary advice so the situation could be worse.

 This fishery is managed through the EU Common fisheries policy which sets a quota for this species each year.
 Despite this stocks don’t seem to be re building sufficiently for quotas to be increased despite current good recruitment years.
 There is no management plan for this species.
 EU and CIFCA min landing size 30cm.